Annaiyum Pithavum

 Annaiyum Pithavum is a 1969 Indian Tamil-language drama film directed by Krishnan–Panju and written by V. C. Guhanathan for AVM Productions.
 The film stars A. V. M. Rajan, Vanisri, Sivakumar and Lakshmi.
 It was released on 19 September 1969, and became a commercial success.

 Plot

-Ponnaiah, a factory worker, loses his eyesight after an accident, and his family faces financial crisis.
+Ponnaiah, a factory worker, loses his eyesight in a workplace accident, and his family faces a financial crisis.
 Hence, his son Bhaskar decides to go to work to support the family.

 Production

 Annaiyum Pithavum was directed by Krishnan–Panju, and produced by M. Murugan, M. Kumaran and M. Saravanan under AVM Productions.
 V. C. Guhanathan wrote the screenplay.

 Soundtrack

 The music was composed by M. S. Viswanathan, and the lyrics were written by Kannadasan.